Many years ago, a man and his son set off to walk to market with their donkey. On the way they passed through several

 At the first village the people laughed at them.
 “You are so stupid”, they said, “one of you should ride the donkey.”
 That seemed like a good idea, so the son got on the donkey and they walked on.

 Then they came to the second village.
 “How terrible”, the villagers called out, “forcing an old man to walk while the young man takes it easy.
 The old man should ride!”
 So the father and son swapped places.

-But at the next village the people threw stones.
-“You should be ashamed of yourselves!” they shouted, “crushing that poor animal!
-You should carry the donkey, not the other way around!”
+And at the next village the people threw stones: “You should be ashamed of yourselves!” they shouted, “crushing that poor animal!
+You should be carrying the donkey, not the other way around!”

 You can probably see where this is going.
 At the next village the people told them they should stop carrying the donkey and simply walk to market.
 So they did.

 A ‘should’ is just a rule of thumb: it’s a principle for behaviour that used to make sense in the past but it might not make sense any more.
-Different people will always tell you that you should do different things.
-You will never be able to satisfy them all.
+Different people will always tell you that you should do different things and you will never be able to satisfy them all.